Cities & Sites

 Nizwa

-Location of Nizwa: Nizwa is a historic city located in the Ad Dakhiliyah region of Oman.
-It is renowned for
+Nizwa: The Cultural Heart of Oman’s Heritage Nizwa is a historic city located in Oman’s Ad Dakhiliyah region, celebrated for

 Salalah.